sonomadude/Particle_Photon_Wallswitch/README.md

 # Particle_Photon_Wallswitch
-This repository will hold all asssets for my entry into the Hackaday prize 2017 - a Particle Photon WallSwitch.
+This repository will hold all assets for my entry into the Hackaday prize 2017 - a Particle Photon WallSwitch.